telerik/kendo-ui-core/docs/web/tooltip/overview.md

 # Tooltip Overview

-[Kendo UI Tooltip widget](http://demos.telerik.com/kendo-ui/tooltip/index) displays a popup hint for a given `html` element.
+The [Kendo UI Tooltip widget](http://demos.telerik.com/kendo-ui/tooltip/index) displays a popup hint for a given `html` element.
 Its content can be defined either as static text, or loaded dynamically via AJAX.

 ## Getting Started